 The Bodily Form of the Soul

 The soul has an invisible bodily form inside the physical body.
 Consider (Rev.6:9-11).
-Notice that after death the disembodied soul retains a definite shape which could be clothed with a robe.
+Notice that after death the disembodied soul retains a definite shape that could be clothed with a robe.
 The soul of the rich man in hell (Luke 16:22-24) still has his senses; sight, sound, touch, and taste.

 We also learned that prior to the Fall, Adam’s total being was in union with God.
 The light of the Holy Spirit passed through Adam’s spirit unimpeded, reaching into his soul and influencing his mind, will, and body.
 Before the fall Adam was in harmony with his Creator, his spirit, soul, and body were enlightened by the power of God.
 (See Figures # 1 & 1 a)

-This is not to say that Adam was a robot, controlled by God, but a spiritually minded being with free will, to which all things were possible.
+This is not to say that Adam was a robot, controlled by God, but a spiritually-minded being with free will, to which all things were possible.
 There was only one limitation placed upon Adam (Gen. 2:16-17).

 As we shall see, when Adam and Eve exercised their God-given free will to disobey, a crucial change occurred.
 A split second after the creature chose to defy his Creator an inward fatality occurred.
 Adam and Eve’s spiritual union with God was the first casualty of their disobedience…the departure of the Holy Spirit from their spirit rendered them spiritually dead, separated from God.